SLG-European-Projects/STAV360/README.md

 ## Contact
-For any questions about the production of the dataset and data collection, please contact mmoatasim@singularlogic.eu
+To request the video files, or for any questions about the production of the dataset and data collection, please contact mmoatasim@singularlogic.eu